uccser/cs-unplugged/docs/source/author/topics.rst

   </map>
   <img src="../_static/img/topics_adding_programming_exercises_flowchart.png" usemap="#programming-exercise-map">

-.. _adding-topics-content-learning-outcomes-curriculum-links:
+.. _adding-topics-content-learning-outcomes-curriculum-areas:

-Adding Learning Outcomes and/or Curriculum Links
+Adding Learning Outcomes and/or Curriculum Areas
 ------------------------------------------------------------------------------

 You can add a new programming exercise by following this flowchart.